What is a Keyboard on a Computer?

 The alphanumeric block is the keys from 1 to 0 under the function keys.
 Using this block on the keyboard, you can create markings such as parentheses, apostrophes, or exclamations.

-On the keyboard, the special block is located next to the alphanumeric or function keys, and these keys are PrtSc, Insert, Delete, Home, End, PgUp, and PgDn.
+On the keyboard, the particular block is located next to the alphanumeric or function keys, and these keys are PrtSc, Insert, Delete, Home, End, PgUp, and PgDn.

-In addition to electrical typewriters like IBM Selectric, the first keyboards were a computer terminal that communicated with the computer via the serial port.
+In addition to electrical typewriters like IBM Selectric, the first keyboards were computer terminals that communicated with the computer via the serial port.

 Although most laptops include the motherboard under the keyboard, desktops contain a wide variety of keyboards, technologies, and features.